 Relevant public institutions of the COMCEC Member Countries that are members of the related Working Group and Subsidiary, Specialized and Affiliated OIC Institutions operating in the field of economic and commercial cooperation can submit project proposals.
 Projects can be designed in one of the 6 different cooperation areas (as agriculture, finance, poverty alleviation, transport and communication, tourism and trade) and in accordance with sectoral themes determined by the CCO and announced in this website.
 In addition to the Project Owner, there should be 2 partner countries, which can contribute to the project by being a beneficiary or providing technical assistance, human resources, etc.

 Funded projects are typically soft in character and have two types as activity-based and research projects.
-Activity-based projects may include activities such as trainings, workshops, seminars, conferences, study tours, preparation of policy documents, need assessments, feasibility studies, reports, exchange programs and promotional activities.
-Research projects can include preparation of a research study and field trips related to the research.
+Activity-based projects may include activities such as trainings, workshops, seminars, conferences, study visits, promotional activities, etc. Research projects can include preparation of research studies, policy documents, feasibility studies and reports as well as field visits related to these.

 COMCEC Coordination Office issues call for project proposals annually in September via COMCEC website.
 The Project Owners submit their project proposals through Online Project Submission System in two stages.
 In the Preliminary Stage, general information about the project and intended activities should be provided.
 After the initial assessments by the CCO and the independent assessors, short-listed projects are announced.
 Owner of those projects complete the Final Stage of their project proposals by providing details about activities, human resources, budget and other relevant issues.
 For research projects, the Project Owner should submit a Terms of Reference (ToR) document, which details the research study, in the Preliminary Stage.
 If a research project is short-listed, the Project Owner should gather at least three financial and technical offers for the ToR and submit them in the Final Stage.
 Project submissions should be processed by focal points of the relevant COMCEC Working Group, who owns a username and password for the Online Project Submission System.
 Maximum project length is 7 months which usually start at April 1st of each year.